 KURA + 3 IN A BED

-- We've used the IKEA LUROY bed slats to make a bottom bed; be sure to allow enough room between the floor and the mattress to avoid mould.
+We've used the IKEA LUROY bed slats to make a bottom bed; be sure to allow enough room between the floor and the Ikea KURA mattress to avoid mould.

 KURA + WOODLAND WONDERLAND

-- I love the combination of white and green in this room.
-Adapt the KURA with cheap plywood painted with Rust-Oleum chalky white paint.
+I love the combination of white and green in this room.
+Check out this Ikea KURA painted in Rust-Oleum chalky white.

 KURA + COLOUR

-- The Rosebud Fabric by Orla Kiely is a perfect choice for a colorful, slightly retro bedroom.
+The Rosebud Fabric by Orla Kiely is a perfect choice for a colourful, slightly retro bedroom.

-For more interiors inspiration, follow Jo on Instagram @gatheringgorgeousness.
+For more interiors inspiration, follow Jo on Instagram @firain_shop.